jwnichols3/ebs-examples/ebs-cloudwatch/ebs-cloudwatch-cross-account/README.md

 [Example Data File](./ebs-data-example.py)

-### Constructing the CloudWatch Dashboards
+### Constructing and Cleaning Up the CloudWatch Dashboards

 The `CloudWatch Dashboard Construction Python Script` reads the `ebs-data.csv` file to construct or update the suite of CloudWatch Dashboards.

 The script takes into consideration the CloudWatch Dashboard Limits, such as metrics per Dashboard.
 It will "shard" the dashboards to avoid hitting limits.

-### CloudWatch Dashboard Cleanup

-The `CloudWatch Dashboard Cleaup Python Script` reads the `ebs-data.csv` file and the existing CloudWatch Dashboards that match the naming pattern.
-It deletes any dashboards that are not present in the current data (stale dashboards).
+Once the CloudWatch Dashbaords are updated/created, the script gets the existing CloudWatch Dashboards based on a naming pattern defined using the `Config.CW_DASHBOARD_NAME_PREFIX` in the `Construction` script.
+It then compares the list of dashboards and deletes any stale dashboards.

 ## Risk and Open Questions